aframevr/aframe/docs/components/tracked-controls.md

 parent_section: components
 ---

+[handcontrols]: ./hand-controls.md
+[vivecontrols]: ./vive-controls.md

 The tracked-controls component interfaces with tracked controllers.
-Uses the Gamepad API to handle tracked controllers.
+It uses the Gamepad API to handle tracked controllers, and is abstracted by the [hand-controls component][handcontrols] & the [vive-controls component][vivecontrols].
-Selects the appropriate controller, applies pose to the entity, observes buttons state and emits appropriate events.
+This component elects the appropriate controller, applies pose to the entity, observes buttons state and emits appropriate events.

 ## Example